sporeprotocol/spore-docs/docs/basics/spore-101.md

 ### What is Spore and Cluster?

-A **Spore** can be thought of as a secure file for storing your assets.
-When you have multiple files you want to organize together, you create a **Cluster**.
-However, these files aren't stored on a single device; instead, they are stored on a decentralized network that thousands of people all over the world help operate.
+A **Spore** can be thought of a valuable digital artifact.
+When you have multiple artifacts you want to organize together, you create a **Cluster**.
+However, these artifacts aren't stored in a single location; instead, they are stored on a decentralized network that thousands of people all over the world help operate.

 ![spore-cluster.png](../../static/img/recipes/spore-101/spore-cluster.png)